One on One Support

 Charges for services at the Centre may be claimed as a medical expense on family income tax returns with a physician's which indicates services are medically recommended.
 Supports at the Centre may be fully deductible under the auspices of the Disability Tax Credit, should this apply to a student.
-A $25 fee is charged on a quarterly basis for material, photocopying, and test booklets for progress monitoring.
-A fee of $63 per hour is charged for meetings with schools and health professionals.
+A $10 monthly fee is charged for material, photocopying, and test booklets for progress monitoring.
+A fee of $65.50 per hour is charged for meetings with schools and health professionals.

 One on One Support: The Process